smokov812/smokov-dotfiles/Docs/01_installing_arch_linux_with_bspwm_english.md

 # Insert the following into arch.conf:
 # The UUID can be obtained with the blkid command
-title Arch Linux by ZProger
+title Arch Linux by smokov
 linux /vmlinuz-linux
 initrd /initramfs-linux.img
 options rw cryptdevice=UUID=uuid_от_/dev/sda2:main root=/dev/mapper/main-root